Swagger UI

 crashcourse-api-gateway-swagger-ui--button-runtime-dashboard.png

-You need to replace the {gateway.entry.port} with the port that you have configured yourself.
-So when you choose port 9092 the URL would be:
+You must replace the {gateway.entry.port} with the default port that eMagiz defines.
+This will always be port 9091.
+So the URL would be:

-After you have accessed Swagger UI you will see all endpoints that are available for your API Gateway implementation.
+After you have accessed Swagger UI, you will see all endpoints available for your API Gateway implementation.

 crashcourse-api-gateway-swagger-ui--swagger-ui-overview.png

-As you can see from the overview the first thing you encounter is the Authorize button.
+As you can see from the overview, you first encounter the Authorize button.

-By clicking on that you get a pop-up where you need to fill in the authorization details.
-In this case a valid API Key.
+By clicking on that, you will see a pop-up where you need to fill in the authorization details—in this case, a valid API Key.

 crashcourse-api-gateway-swagger-ui--swagger-ui-authorization.png

-Below that, you see all operations grouped per integration.
-In this simple example case, we only have one operation on one integration as you can see.
+Below, you see all operations grouped per tag (if applicable).
+If the operations don't have a tag, they are alphabetically sorted.
+In this simple example, we only have one operation on one integration, as you can see.

-By clicking on an operation you can see the detailed information of that operation.
-Here you can see the Example Value and Schema.
+By clicking on an operation, you can see the detailed information of that operation.
+Here, you can see the Example Value and Schema.
+You can see what is mandatory in the Schema, indicated by the red asterisk icon in front of the attribute or element.

 crashcourse-api-gateway-swagger-ui--swagger-ui-example-value.png